commands and variables for making the mail directories

 #chmod +s /usr/bin/maildrop

-The last thing you have to do is add this to your /etc/postfix/main.cf file:
+Then you have to add this to your /etc/postfix/main.cf file:

 virtual_transport = maildrop maildrop_destination_recipient_limit = 1